 - Green beans

-- Peanut butter (nake sure it does not contain Xylitol)
+- Peanut butter (make sure it does not contain Xylitol)

 - Dehydrated sweet potato

-- Baked chicken or turkey (wihtout the skin)
+- Baked chicken or turkey (without the skin)

 READ MORE: 10 Human Foods That Are Dangerous To Dogs

-As with the natural treats, there are some commercially produced treats which owners should avoid.
-For example, dog treats manufactured in China, just as dog toys, can be harmful to your dog’s health due to the differing food production standards there.
+For example, dog treats manufactured in China, just as dog toys, can harm your dog's health due to the differing food production standards there.

 Rawhide should be avoided as well.
 While it is not toxic, it can damage the intestines or cause choking if not chewed properly before swallowing.

-- Hill’s Science Adult Chicken Jerky Strip Dog Treats – Many vets love Hill’s Science brand, and these dog treats are made with real chicken and contain minimal fillers or fats.
+Many vets love Stewart's brand, and these dog treats are made with real duck liver and contain zero fillers or synthetic fats.

 - No filler

-If you can find an all-natural, organic dog treats with no filler, high in protein and with the least amount of ingredients in them that are also vet recommended – you have a winner!
+If you can find all-natural, organic dog treats with no filler, high in protein, and with the least amount of ingredients in them that are also vet recommended – you have a winner!

 - Wellness Puppy Treats for growing dogs

-- Royal Canin Urinary Tract Treats (for dogs suffering from urinary tract issues)
+- Coco and Luna Urinary Tract Treats (for dogs suffering from urinary tract issues)